sauros/sauros/README.md

 sudo make install
 ```

-## Installing

-Sauros can be installed like any language.

-1) Ensure that `SAUROS_HOME` is defined in your enviornment
-2) Follow the build instructions and ensure the `SETUP_SAUROS` option is set to `ON`
-3) Run `make` and `make install`

-The sauros binary will be installed along with all of the sauros libraries.

-If you only want the libraries, and not to install the binary, `skip step 2`.

 ## Embedding Sauros

 Embedding sauros into another application can now be done with a `CMakeLists.txt` as follows: